Marginal Value in Business

 Create more wealth by utilizing the concepts of marginal value.
 Learn how to identify and maximize triggers in your business operation.
 Use this information to generate feedback that automatically corrects business shortcomings.

 This section is dedicated to increasing the value of your business.
-You must first understand the basic formula used by business brokers, CPA’s, and authorities in valuing a business.
+Understanding the basic formula used by business brokers, CPA’s, and authorities in valuing a business is a prerequisite to action.
 From this basic understanding you can then make major adjustments to those areas of the business to make significant changes in the value of your business.
-In addition learn how to tweak the little items and make large value changes in the overall sales price of your business.
+In addition, learn how to tweak the little items and make large value changes in the overall sales price of your business.

 - With stock investing, one of the valuation ratios used is the price to book ratio.
 It identifies the spread between book value and market value for a share of stock.
 As the spread increases the ratio increases.
 A good example is Coca-Cola.
 Its price to book ratio hovers in the 11 range.
 Coca-Cola is a ...